-The Seiko SARX055 is referred to by some as the baby Grand Seiko Snowflake due to its similarity to the Grand Seiko SBGA011.
+The Seiko SARX055 is a Seiko Presage made in Japan release referred to by some as the baby Grand Seiko Snowflake due to its similarity to the Grand Seiko SBGA011.
 However, at approximately 1/5th the price of the Grand Seiko, the SARX055 is a much more obtainable watch.
 However price is relative.
-This watch can be obtained for just shy of $1,000* which for me was a doozy of a price tag.
+This beautiful watch can be obtained for just shy of $1000 USD, which for me was a doozy of a price tag.

 Seiko SARX055 Titanium Case: The Magic Metal

 Weight is often associated with quality.
 This can make titanium watches polarizing because they are much lighter than their stainless steel counterparts.
 This lack of weight might make the watch feel cheap or perhaps flimsy.
 The Seiko SARX055 weighs 106g on bracelet.
 For comparison, the very similar Seiko SARB033 weighs in at 136g on the bracelet.

 The first time I picked up the SARX055 my brain definitely did a double take – you expect it to weigh more than it does!
 In practice however, this is actually a wonderful feature of the watch.
 I love wearing watches on bracelets, but some heavier watches are not very comfortable to wear for the entire day.
 The lightweight of the SARX055 eliminates this problem.

 The finish of the Baby GS Snowflake’s case is excellent.
 The sides are polished to a mirror-like surface.
 There are razor sharp transitions into satin brushed surfaces that surround the bezel.
 The finishing is so good, it is easy to forget this watch is titanium (which is notoriously hard to finish) and not stainless steel.
 The push pull crown is a nice size, easy to operate, and signed with the Seiko “S.”